yoginugroho/meridian/README.md

 ### Lessons

-After every closed position the agent runs `studyTopLPers` on candidate pools, analyzes on-chain behavior of top performers (hold duration, entry/exit timing, win rates), and saves concrete lessons.
+After every closed position the agent analyzes on-chain behavior of top LPers and saves concrete lessons.
 Lessons are injected into subsequent agent cycles as part of the system context.

 Add a lesson manually:
 ```bash